 Industries that regularly hire part-time or seasonal help:

-Working as a camp counselor may be a fun summer job, and also a way to build experience if you have interest in a career that involves working with children.
+Working as a camp counselor may be a fun summer job, and also a way to build experience if you're interested in a career that involves working with children.
 Pay may not be very high, but room and board are often included.

 Entertainment, Resorts, and Recreation

-Theme parks, casinos, resorts, golf courses, and other recreation centers require large numbers of staff members in order to operate.
-Positions such as lifeguards, ground care crews, entertainers, tour guides, wait staff, housekeepers and more may be available.
+Theme parks, casinos, resorts, golf courses, and other recreation centers require large numbers of staff members to operate.
+Positions may be available for lifeguards, maintenance crews, entertainers, tour guides, wait staff, housekeepers and more.